MannLabs/alphatims/README.md

 ---
 ## License

 AlphaTims was developed at the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is available with an [Apache License](LICENSE.txt).
-Since AlphaTims is dependent on Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) and external Python packages, additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.
+Since AlphaTims is dependent on Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) and external Python packages (available in the [requirements](requirements) folder), additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.

 ---
 ## Installation